-All producers will remain vigilant as coronavirus continues its path.
-NMPF will continue to answer questions and offer information to help our members.
-Policy solutions also will be needed.
-In keeping with our mission of serving our members, regardless of the challenge, we will work with lawmakers and regulators to ensure a safe and adequate supply of milk and to mitigate economic harm to dairy farmers.
+In keeping with our mission of serving our members, NMPF will continue to work with lawmakers and regulators to ensure a safe and adequate supply of milk and to mitigate economic harm to dairy farmers during this challenging time.

-While the coronavirus has been devastating to all of agriculture and the U.S. economy, it’s brought particular damage to dairy, an around-the-clock, 365-days-a-year perishable commodity that depends on a steady supply chain to thrive.
-The collapse of foodservice business has overwhelmed the increased support dairy farmers have received from consumers in grocery stores, creating a financial crisis for many dairies.
+Coronavirus has been devastating to all of agriculture and the U.S. economy, and it’s brought particular damage to dairy.
+The collapse of food-service business overwhelmed the increased support dairy farmers received from consumers in grocery stores, creating a financial crisis for many dairies.

 The federal government has forcefully responded to dairy’s coronavirus crisis, offering payments to producers and purchases of dairy products, along with replenished loan programs that will assist dairy businesses.
 Still, more work will be needed to help offset the economic damage of this pandemic.
 Continued relief for dairy farmers is critical for their businesses to get back on the road to recovery.
 Here are a couple of ways you can help:

 USDA Secretary Sonny Perdue announced the Coronavirus Food Assistance Program (CFAP) on April 17.
 CFAP will use funding and authorities provided in the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Families First Coronavirus Response Act, and other USDA existing authorities.
 This $19 billion immediate relief program includes direct support to agricultural producers as well as the Food Box Distribution Program.